UDST/urbansim_templates/docs/latest/_sources/getting-started.rst.txt

     modelmanager.register(m)

-ModelManager parses the step, saves a copy to disk, and registers a runnable version of it with Orca, so that it can be invoked as part of a sequence of other steps:
+ModelManager parses the step, saves a copy to disk, and registers a runnable version of it as a standard Orca step, so that it can be invoked as part of a sequence of other steps:

 .. code-block:: python